 Animals are watching.
 They know where you are, and their life endures unseen.
 In their spaces, we are visitors, often intruders.
-Indigenous stories recount a time when animals and humans spoke to each other.
+Various Indigenous people recount a time when animals and humans spoke to each other.
 Then an irrevocable incident drove us apart.
-Perhaps since that moment, each of us in our own way—through art, poetry, spirituality, conservation efforts, or scientific research—are looking for the tendrils to bring us close again.
+Perhaps since that moment, each of us in our own way—through art, poetry, spirituality, conservation, or scientific research—are looking for the tendrils to bring us close again.
 Animal encounters can help us feel connected to something vast, triggering suggestions of what could be, confirming we are not alone.

 The most memorable meetings come as surprises.
-You startle a napping fox and flush her from her burrow.
-You have never seen a fox at noon in the desert.
+You startle a napping fox and flush her from beneath a boulder.
 Before you find the words to alert your companion, the fox has bounded down the hill, into the arroyo, and around the bend, her tail floating.
 She never glanced back.
 Encounters made while sitting still or those garnered while tracking are gratifying.
-But we make or force these.
+But we make or compel these.
 Closeness involves more than patience, permission, or skill.
-It takes chance, and with chance comes surprise.
-The naked surge of adrenaline and a vivid moment of shock can create a bubble of shared immediacy.
+It takes chance.
+And with chance comes surprise.
+A naked surge of adrenaline and a vivid moment of shock can spawn a bubble of shared immediacy.

-On its distant side were mountain goats foraging for lichen.
+On the stone’s far side were mountain goats foraging for lichen and tufts of grass.
 I wanted a closer look while they were down from their ledges.
-I leaped between rocks and landed on a precipitous slab.
-Falling to all fours, I scampered up it with my remaining momentum.
+I hopped between rocks and landed on a precipitous slab.
+Dropping to all fours, I scampered up the slant with my remaining momentum.
 On the opposite side, unbeknown, a goat did the same.
 We reached the edge in unison and froze.
 Our beards were a foot apart.
 Her head swayed back and to the left.
 Such an odd eye taking me in.
 Let’s look at each other.
 Her ears pricked up and faced forward.
 I eyed her slender horns.
-You move first, I thought.
+You first, I thought.
 Would she headbutt me off the rock?
 Only friction and fear held me in place.
 It wouldn’t take much.
-The goat pivoted, sweeping away her shoulders, stiff neck, and head in one motion.
+The goat pivoted, sweeping her shoulders, stiff neck, and head away in one motion.
 I waited a few seconds before peering over the edge to watch her join the other nannies.

 For these moments, nature coded us to run, fight, or freeze.
-These responses come from a primordial part of the brain.
-Instinct makes a choice, but we can temper it, be innovative, if time allows, or let nature take over and run like hell.
+The response comes from a primordial part of the brain.
+Instinct chooses, but we can temper it, be innovative, if time allows, or yield to the adrenaline and sprint for your life.

 There are bears where I grew up.
-As children, we shared strategies for handling a meeting.
+As children, we shared strategies for managing an encounter.
 My Alaskan relatives said you should play dead when facing a grizzly.
 Roll into a ball and protect your organs.
-I imagined myself curled up while a bear pawed at me, my folding knife ready for the final struggle.
+I imagined myself curled up as the bear pawed at me, readying my pocket knife for the final struggle.
 Black bears differ.
 You can scare them off or fight until they lose interest.
 “Run downhill,” said a man.
 “You know, that’s where they’re slow.
 Their front legs are short.”
 I was skeptical.
-Apart from this, a pattern appeared.
+Apart from him, a pattern appeared.
 No matter how much you want to, don’t turn your back.
 Don’t run.
 And don’t bother climbing a tree.
 Bears will follow.

-The Wenaha River is close to where Oregon meets Idaho and Washington.
+The Wenaha River is close to where the corner of Oregon meets Idaho and Washington.
 Its lower elevation makes it ideal for fall hikes.
-I was backpacking solo up the river one weekend.
-The sun warmed the crisp air, golden cottonwood leaves flickered, and bear shit was everywhere.
-They were black and raisin colored piles, filled with seeds, husks, and undigested blackberries.
+I was backpacking solo up the river.
+The sun warmed the brisk air, golden cottonwood leaves glimmered, and bear shit was everywhere.
+They were black and raisin colored piles, filled with seeds, husks, and undigested berries.
 The bear was gorging itself, not bothering to chew.

 I kept hiking, dodged the poop, and forgot about the bear.
-A few miles in, I paused before a passage cut into a rock wall and gave way to a man and his pack horses passing downriver.
-I continued upriver then backtracked to return to a flat section nestled in the river’s bend.
+A few miles in, I paused at a narrow passage and gave way to a man and his pack horses traveling downriver.
+I continued upriver for a brief time then backtracked to a flat section nestled in the river’s bend.
 It was a good spot to explore and camp.
 Leaving the trail, I walked through low grass and past ponderosa pines, bare saplings, and bushes.
-My mind wandered as I strolled.
+My mind wandered as I traipsed.
 The sun would soon disappear behind the canyon wall.
-I’d build a fire with pine needles and down branches to heat my chili.
+I’d build a small fire with pine needles and dead branches to cut the cool air and heat my chili.

 The peace broke.
-I heard struggling in the bushes a distance in front of me.
-I look up.
+There was frantic struggling in the bushes in front of me.
+I looked up.
 Are the horses in there?

 The thicket explodes.
 A large black bear erupts into the clearing at speed.
 It’s running right at me.

 This is the only real moment.
 My past, uncertain.
 Time stopped.
 The rush of the passing river, gone.
 The chipmunk, silenced.
-The unwelcome 80s song repeating in my head, smothered.
-There was no breeze.
+The unwelcome 80s song replaying in my mind, smothered.
+There is no breeze.
 The bear maintained its course.

-Craig Childs describes how animal encounters can be so vivid they detach from time.
+Craig Childs describes how animal encounters can be so vivid that they detach from time.
 A bubble forms around the moment rendering it otherworldly, spiritual.
-In this meeting, the bubble fixing our fate was visceral not spiritual.
+In this meeting, the bubble fixing our fate was visceral not ethereal.
 This was elemental.
 All else was B-roll.

 “No way.”
-I follow the bear’s paws amid a rotary gallop, at one instant all four together, the bear floating above the earth.
+I follow the bear’s paws amid a rotary gallop, at one instant all four are together, the bear is floating above the earth.
 Excess swaths of fat and fur heaved in rhythm.
 I imagined a resounding impact with each stride.
 You can’t pretend this is not happening.
 This is happening.
 And the bear is getting closer, not stopping.
-It’s too close.

 A lone ponderosa pine is behind me.
-Four people joining hands could not encircle its trunk.
+Four people joining hands could not embrace its trunk.
 Its branches are out of reach.
 Its bark is slick.
 This clearing has no options.
 Maybe a swift water exit?
-I won’t make it.
-I’m still frozen in disbelief.
+I won’t make it to the river.
+I remain frozen in disbelief.
 Think.

-I unbuckled the waist strap.
+I unbuckled my waist strap.
 I’m more agile without the backpack.
 It might offer better protection on, but this isn’t a grizzly.
 I heft the pack up and off my left shoulder.
-With the pack in my right hand, resting atop my raised arm and shoulder, I prepared to throw.
-If my timing worked, I would hit it and scare it off.
-If not, I would put it between us.
-I raised the pack higher and started my throw.
+With the pack situated atop my right arm, I prepared to throw.
+If my timing worked, I might hit it and scare it off.
+If not, it would at least end up between us.
+I raised the pack and started my throw.

 Now the bear made a 90-degree turn and bolted up the canyon side.
 The pack fell to my feet.
 It was over.

-I remember taking a few steps forward, trying to see where it went.
-I had the urge to follow the bear as if we had unfinished business.
+I took a few steps and looked up the hill at its path.
+I considered following—I felt like we had unfinished business.
 The sound of the river returned.
 A breeze picked up.
-“Did you see it?”
+“Did you see that?”
 I wanted to ask someone.

 What about the bear’s perspective?
-It is easy for people to misinterpret animal behavior and view encounters through their fear.
+It is easy for people to misinterpret animal behavior and view their encounters through fear.
 The bear wasn’t after me.
 It was not ferocious.
 Startled, the bear might not have realized what I was until I moved.
 The horses ahead of me sent it into the thicket.
-A river and rock wall on one side and an eroding hill with scattered basalt columns on the other hemmed the bear in.
+The river and the vertical rock on one side, and an eroding hill with scattered basalt columns on the other side, hemmed the bear in.
 The way out was through me.
-When I heaved the backpack up, I became larger, another thing to avoid.
+When I heaved the backpack up, I became another thing to avoid.

-I made camp nearby.
+I made camp far enough from the scene.
 I stoked the fire and peered into the spaces and shadows.
 Sleep was elusive.

-Over time, the desire to answer, “why?” and build a scaffold of fantastic meaning grew, but sterile rationality prevailed.
-Yet I admit the bear and I shared something.
-The sacred was in the heightened instant of fear, panic, and myopia as our options unfolded into each other.
-For a few seconds that bubble enveloped us and stopped time.
+Over time, my impulse to speculate why and build a scaffold of fantastic meaning grew, but sterile rationality prevailed.
+Yet I concede that the bear and I shared something divine.
+The sacred was in a mutual instant of fear, panic, and myopia as our options unraveled into each other.
+For a moment that bubble enveloped us and stopped time.

-In the morning, I awoke to a low blanket of clouds.
+In the morning, I awoke to a blanket of clouds.
 I lingered with coffee and a journal, listening to the river.
-It was noon before I prepared to retrace my steps.
-As I left the clearing, I cast a plea over the place and that moment, asking it to last.
+I replayed the encounter, trying to divine every detail.
+It was noon before I prepared to retrace my steps in the light rain.
+As I left the clearing, I nodded in gratitude and cast a plea over the moment, asking it to last.